“National parks are the best idea we ever had. Absolutely American…they reflect us at our best rather than our worst,” Wallace Stegner, 1983

 - Popularity: High

 Located in the remote and wonderful Wild Basin, the trail to Ouzel Falls passes two other picturesque waterfalls along the way and exemplifies the roaring seasonal snowmelt common from roughly May-July.
 In the late summer, the waterflow significantly decreases, but in early June, it’s hard to find a more impressive set of flowing water features in the Park.
+You can read our full trail review of Black Lake here.

 The trailhead is located off CO7, about half an hour south of Estes Park.
 Despite its location away from the two main entrances to Rocky, Wild Basin can also experience heavy traffic.
 Arrive early, especially on weekends.
 Keep an eye out for brown signs to your right if coming from the north; the lead-up is down country road 84, which passes by a few houses and the Wild Basin Lodge & Event Center before the Park gate comes into view.
 From there, it’s a dirt road to the trailhead.